 - butter, for frying

 - sour cream, optional for garnish

 - Roll out the dough on a countertop with flour until it is very thin.
-Using a 3- to 4-inch circular object cut out circles to make the pierogis.
-Spoon a large tablespoon of filling into each, and then close them: think of it as pulling the dough over the filling without allowing the filling to get in between the dough layers, since if this is done it will cause the dough to not form a clean seal.
+Using a 3- to a 4-inch circular object, cut out circles to make the pierogis.
+Spoon a large tablespoon of filling into each, and then close them: think of it as pulling the dough over the filling without allowing the filling to get in between the dough layers since if this is done, it will cause the dough to not form a clean seal.

-- Bring a large pot of salted water to boil, and then put in the pierogis.
+- Bring a large pot of salted water to boil, and then add the pierogis.
 Cook them until they rise to the surface.

 - Heat butter until it is hot in the previously used skillet, and fry the pierogis for several minutes until they are brown and crispy.
 Serve hot, with garnishes like sour cream, mayonnaise, bacon, and sauteed onions.